ZTE accuses Huawei of copying camera tech as China patent battles heat up

+* Shares up nearly 21 percent (Adds CEO and analyst comments, stock move)

-HONG KONG Chinese telecom gear manufacturer ZTE Corp has published a letter accusing Huawei Technologies Co Ltd of copying its camera technology and threatened legal action, a sign that smartphone patent battles have begun in earnest in China.
+HONG KONG, April 23 Chinese telecom gear manufacturer ZTE Corp has published a letter accusing Huawei Technologies Co Ltd of copying its camera technology and threatened legal action, a sign that smartphone patent battles have begun in earnest in China.

 ZTE's lawyers at Guangdong Guanghe Law Firm said in a letter dated April 21 that Huawei's recently released Honor X2 and high-end P8 smartphones violated ZTE's camera-focusing patents.